 Did you know that there are more rodent species in the world than any other kind of mammal?
-There are around 4,000 different mammalian species and around 1,500 of these are some kind of rodent.
+There are around 4,000 different mammalian species, and around 1,500 of these are some type of rodent.
 Thankfully, there are only a few rodents in Westchester County that homeowners really have to worry about, but this doesn’t mean they aren’t a serious problem.

 If you aren’t sure how to tell mice and rats apart, this brief guide can help you identify rodent pests.

-- Rats: There are two main rat species in the area: the Norway rat and the roof rat.
+- Rats: The Norway rat and the roof rat are two main rat species in the area.
 They are both bigger than mice when full-grown, and they have scaly tails and smaller ears.
-The Norway rat is brown-grey while roof rats are dark brown to black.
+The Norway rat is brown-grey, while roof rats are dark brown to black.

 The Destruction Rodents Cause

 When you think of destructive pests, you might imagine termites and nothing else, but mice and rats can also cause a great deal of home and property damage.
-These small rodents need to constantly gnaw, so they will chew on anything from clothing to plastic to wood.
+These small rodents need to constantly gnaw to chew on anything from clothing to plastic to wood.

-Because rodents are able to reproduce quickly and hide in so many out-of-reach areas, it can be difficult to see the extent of the chaos they are inflicting on your home.
+Because rodents can reproduce quickly and hide in so many out-of-reach areas, it can be difficult to see the extent of the chaos they are inflicting on your home.
 Often, this damage can go unnoticed for months or even longer.